-The global pandemic has highlighted the increased need in our community for barrier-free library service.
-Therefore, we are joining over one hundred other libraries across North America who have gone fine free.
+The global pandemic highlighted the increased need in our community for barrier-free library service.
+Therefore, we joined more than one hundred other libraries across North America who have gone fine free.
 We never want someone to stop using the services at Idea Exchange because they can’t afford overdue fines.

 Over the past few years, Idea Exchange has been improving access to reading materials and supporting early learning and youth literacy with the elimination of overdue fines.
-Since 2011 there have been no fines on Baby Cards for children birth to 3 years old; in April 2020, fines were permanently eliminated on children’s print materials; and during the pandemic we made our entire collection fine free for everyone.
+Since 2011, there have been no fines on Baby Cards for children from birth to three years old; in April 2020, fines were permanently eliminated on children’s print materials; and during the pandemic we made our entire collection fine-free for everyone.

 By going Fine Free Forever, we are continuing to improve access to materials and services to better engage with our community and to serve those who need us most.

-Members will no longer be charged a daily overdue fine when materials are returned late, but are still responsible for returning materials on time so others may enjoy them.
+Members are no longer charged a daily overdue fine when materials are returned late, but are still responsible for returning materials on time so others may enjoy them.